 The amount of child support that is paid each month is based on a number of factors, including the income of both parents and the number of children involved.
 The court will also consider the needs of the children when determining the amount of child support that must be paid.

-If you are facing a child support dispute, it is important to speak with an experienced family law attorney.
+If you are facing a child support dispute, it is important to speak with an experienced family law attorney for fathers.
 The attorneys at our law firm can help you understand your rights and obligations under the law.
 We can also help you negotiate a fair child support agreement with your ex-spouse.
 Contact us today for a free consultation.